kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/callgraph/callgraph.md

 If a cycle is detected :

-* In the case of a recursive function: The link is deleted and the [icon-REDO-orange] icon is added to the node.
+* In the case of a recursive function: The link is deleted and the [icon-redo-orange] icon is added to the node.
 * In the case of a cycle on several functions: The cycles will be pre-selected and will appear in the selection button.

 ### Nodes